nexaworldgames/NexC/README.md

 ---

-NexC is a lightweight, Lua-inspired scripting language developed under **NexaWorldGames**.
-It is designed to be simple, fast, and practical, while being powerful enough to integrate with real systems.
+NexC is an original scripting language created under **NexaWorldGames**.
+It is designed to be simple, fast, practical, and built for real use.

 ## 🚀 About NexaWorldGames

-NexaWorldGames is focused on building modern infrastructure, automation systems, and hosting solutions.
-NexC is a core part of this ecosystem — created to power scripts, automation, and future tools.
+NexaWorldGames focuses on building modern infrastructure, automation systems, and hosting solutions.
+NexC is one of the projects in that ecosystem, created to power scripts, automation, and future tools.

 ---